cps-org/cps/schema.rst

 :Applies To: |component|, |configuration|
 :Required: No

 Specifies additional components required by a component.
 This is used, for example, to indicate transitive dependencies.
 Relative component names are interpreted relative to the current package.
 Absolute component names must refer to a package required by this package (see `Requires (Package)`_).
+Compile and link attributes should be applied transitively, as if the consuming component also directly consumed the components required by the component being consumed.

+See also `Link-Requires`_.

 :attribute:`Requires` :applies-to:`(Package)`
 ---------------------------------------------